-From the 1 April 2017, the Valuation Office Agency (VOA) is updating the rateable value of all business properties.
+On 1 April 2017, the Valuation Office Agency (VOA) updated the rateable value of all business properties.
 This is known as revaluation and it is usually done every 5 years in England and Wales, to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market.
 Revaluation does not raise extra revenue overall, for more information:

 A property’s rateable value is assessed by the VOA and is how much the property would rent for if it were available to let on the open market at a fixed valuation date.

-- Until 31 March 2017 the rateable values will be based on the valuation date of 1 April 2008
+- Until 31 March 2017 the rateable values were based on the valuation date of 1 April 2008

-- From 1 April 2017 the rateable values will be based on the valuation date of 1 April 2015
+- From 1 April 2017 the rateable values are based on the valuation date of 1 April 2015

 You can find your property details and 2017 rateable value on the VOA website